Olaf Alfred Hoffstad: Biography

 Hoffstad was born in Stjørdalshalsen, Nordre Trondhjems Amt, a son of the tradesman Oliver Hoffstad (1830–1878) and his wife Anne Birgitte Øydahl (1843–1932).
 In 1883, then aged 18, the young Hoffstad finished secondary education at Trondhjem Cathedral School, graduating with a cand.real. degree five years later.
 He subsequently taught at girls' schools in Trondhjem, Egersund, Haugesund and Røros for shorter periods before and after 1890.
 In the latter year he married Valborg Olsen, a photographer's daughter three years his junior.
-She bore him the son Einar Hoffstad, who became an economist and encyclopedist.
+They had a son, Einar Hoffstad, who became an economist and encyclopedist.